KamilKhairullin/Devops-course/README.md

 # Quick start

 ## Overview
- Web application written in Flask and showing the current time in Moscow.
+ Web application written in Flask and showing the current Moscow time.
  Visit to access current time
  ```
  localhost:5000/